 The remuneration of the Group Executive Board is a balanced combination of fixed and variable salary components.
-The fixed component is made up of a base salary, fringe benefits (mainly the use of a company car) and pension fund benefits.
+The fixed component is made up of a base salary, fringe benefits (mainly a car allowance) and retirement benefits.
 The variable remuneration includes a performance-related component settled partly in cash and partly in shares.